April 6, 2018

 The Regional Symposium followed the Teaching & Learning Conference.

-Keynote was Paul Anderson, producer and videographer for The Piano Guys.
+, producer and videographer for The Piano Guys.
 This sensational local group has taken their brand of innovation and inspiration around the world.
-Learn more about Paul and his perspective on how to "Tune up and Transform" at the The Piano Guys website.
+Learn more about Paul and his perspective on how to "Tune up and Transform" at the The Piano Guys website

 Angie Child is an experienced educator across the K-20 spectrum.
 She has taught in both public elementary and college level classrooms, and worked as an instructional coach in K-5 classrooms to support in-service teachers in strengthening their reading and writing instruction.